 How Getting Started With CTC Math

-Under this is the ‘Parent’s’ tab where you can view weekly reports, awards, and certificates.
+Under this is the ‘Parent’s’ tab to view weekly reports, awards, and certificates.

 Adding a Student

-To get started, navigate to the ‘Students’ tab and then click, ‘Add Student’ which is a round icon with a favicon and a plus sign.
+To get started, navigate to the ‘Students’ tab and click ‘Add Student,’ a round icon with a favicon and a plus sign.

 Starting CTC Math Lessons